 If you’ve not been involved in anything like the performing arts before, we offer a two-week trial to all new students.
 So come along and see for yourself – I hope you enjoy Jigsaw Performing Arts School.

 Andy grew up in Bournemouth, Dorset and has a BA (Hons) in Theatre from the Guildford School of Acting.
 Prior to working for Jigsaw, Andy worked extensively as an actor in the both the West End and regional theatre.

 Andy started working for Jigsaw as a teacher in 2001 and progressed to be General Manager.
-As part of the continuing development of Jigsaw, Andy is now Jigsaw’s first point of contact for franchisees and is responsible for training new franchisees, whilst developing systems for the whole network.
+As part of the continuing development of Jigsaw, Andy is now Jigsaw’s Director of Franchising.
+He is the first point of contact for franchisees and is responsible for training and nurturing new franchisees, whilst developing systems for the whole network.